Ancient Spring "Orchid"

 Ancient Spring Orchid is from a very old tea garden, made up of trees that were planted by the great-grandfather of a local villager and are now between 100 and 150 years old.
 Fewer than 200 trees of the Mengku varietal grow together here, as they have for generations.
 The garden sits at 6,000 ft elevation, slightly above the grove where Tang harvests his tea for Ancient Spring.
 It is found deep in the woods on the West facing side of the mountain, and is only accessible by a steep trek through the dense pine forest.

 Tang crafts Ancient Spring Orchid exclusively from first harvest leaves in the Spring.
-The tea trees are only harvested once a year, so that all their energy is concentrated in their first flush at this time.
+The tea trees are only harvested once a year, so that all their energy concentrates in their first flush.
 The leaves of the Mengku trees are blended with leaves from the locally indigenous Jinggu Dabai varietal.
 The result is an outstanding pu’erh, that expresses the strength and character of the trees it was made from.

 We would say that this tea has a strong “cha qi” or “tea energy:” the tea is full-bodied and deep, and the energy from the trees can be felt as you drink it.
-It has distinct floral notes, referenced in its name, “orchid,” and the depth and complexity increases with each infusion.
+It has distinct floral notes, referenced by its name, “orchid,” and the depth and complexity increases with each infusion.
+We drink this tea to feel enlivened, to move energy through ourselves, and to encounter the specific and enchanting characteristics of old grove Mengku.

 . . .